skylarnam/skylarnam.github.io/_posts/2019-10-25-decorator_pattern.md

 }
 ```

-As you can see from above, we have an `interface` called `Drink` and a drink called `Boba` implements it.
+As we can see from above, we have an `interface` called `Drink` and a drink called `Boba` implements it.

 ### Why would we use this pattern?